- Send money to an overseas bank account without paying a foreign exchange profit margin.

-Traditional banks enjoy a huge share of the financial banking scene, but as expected, they're stuck in their ways and often only operate in one country and with one currency.
+Traditional banks enjoy a considerable share of the financial banking scene, but as expected, they're stuck in their ways and often only operate in one country and with one currency.
 That is where Wise comes in.
-Once you breeze through the set up process people love to use Wise vs the traditional banks because of their competitive mid-market exchange rates, low fees and elegant user interface.
+Once you breeze through the setup process, people love to use Wise vs the traditional banks because of their competitive mid-market exchange rates, low fees and elegant user interface.

-Traditional banks also charge an absolute fortune in transfer fees, as well offering you unfavourable exchange rates if you wish to move money from one country to another.
+Traditional banks also charge an absolute fortune in transfer fees and offer you unfavourable exchange rates if you wish to move money from one country to another.
 So, finding an option that won't restrict or exploit you is imperative.

 In addition to having low transaction fees, Wise does not add a profit margin to its currency exchange rates, unlike banks and most of its other money transfer competitors.
 This means that when your Australian dollars are converted into other currencies, the bank account at the receiving end of the transfer gets more in the local currency than it otherwise would.
 And the exchange quoted when you are setting up the transfer is guaranteed for between two and 72 hours, depending on the currency.